-For the purposes of this remission scheme:
+For the purposes of this remissions scheme:

-- 1. Development in respect of (1) above refers to the establishment of activity on otherwise unused land and could include housing, papakāinga, commercial activity or where urban / rural development infrastructure has been constructed to enable future development. - 2.
-Development work will be considered to have started from whichever is the earlier: - a) evidence (photos or resource consent for works) is provided for the demolition of current structures or the starting of ground works; - b) the date of issuing the building consent for the development. - 3.
-Development work will be considered to be completed when the Council issues a Code of Compliance Certificate for the development, or the development is able to be occupied or utilised.
+- Development in respect of 1. above refers to the establishment of activity on otherwise unused land and could include housing, papakāinga, commercial acivity or where urban / rural development infrastructure has been consturcted to enable future development. - Development work will be considered to have started from either: - evidence (photos or resource consent for works) is provided for the demolition of current structures or the starting of ground works; - the date of issuing the building consent for the development. - Development work will be considered to be completed when the council issues a Code of Compliance Certificate for the development, or the development is able to be occupied or utilised.